 Use the same system to look for your car key if you lost it at the park or any public space for that matter.
 Go back and check the bench you sat on and follow the same route you took on your way there.

 Have you just been to the bathroom?
 Perhaps your keys fell on the floor?
 Or maybe you put them down to wash your hands and left them there?
 Try to think outside the box.

 Visit the lost and found office/ Security office

 If you happen to lose your car key at school, business establishment or gym, try your luck at the lost and found.
-A customer or a fellow schoolmate might have stumbled upon your key and surrendered it to the office.
-That happens a lot!
+A customer or a fellow schoolmate might have stumbled upon your key and handed it in to the office.
+This happens a lot!
 Don’t give up without asking them first.